What Makes Your Advisory Firm Valuable to Buyers?

 First, what does it mean for an advisory firm to be “well positioned?”

 Historically, principals (perhaps understandably) have been led to believe that coming up with a sale price is no more complex than calculating a multiple of revenue and waiting for the phone to ring.

-And while the market is hot, in today’s data (and-people) driven environment, it’s not that simple.
+And while M&A is back on the rise, in today’s data (and-people) driven environment, it’s not that simple.

 According to Chris Oddy, CFO at Allworth Financial, an expert in firm valuation, there are three things you need to consider when calculating the true worth of your firm:

 Sure, it’s one thing to have a nice book of clients, but experienced advisors understand that clients pass away, they take distributions, and, increasingly, they move on to greener pastures.